-Engineers Canada has submitted its annual pre-budget recommendations to the federal government in advance of the 2022 budget.
-This year’s submission includes three recommendations on specific topics important to the engineering profession.
+Engineers Canada has submitted its annual pre-budget recommendations to the federal government in advance of the 2023 budget.
+This year’s submission includes four recommendations on specific topics important to the engineering profession.

-First, Engineers Canada is calling on the government to kickstart the economy through the acceleration of projects promised in the Investing in Canada Plan program, and to support green infrastructure and natural resources investments.
+First, Engineers Canada is calling on the government to increase infrastructure investments and accelerate projects promised in the Investing in Canada Plan program.

-Additionally, the federal government must continue to invest in green infrastructure as a recovery strategy to both benefit the economy post-COVID-19, as well as to deliver on Canada’s climate commitments.
-Supporting natural resources also remains critical to Canada’s economy, and increasing support for such projects will reduce the need and cost of importation, support the labour force, and increase Canada’s self-sufficiency.
+The federal government must continue to invest in green infrastructure to grow the Canadian economy, as well as to deliver on Canada’s climate commitments.
+Retrofitting Canada’s existing infrastructure to become energy efficient will support these economic and climate targets.
+In addition, supporting Canada’s natural resources sector remains critical to the national economy.
+Increasing support for natural resource projects will reduce the need and cost of importation, support the labour force, and increase Canada’s self-sufficiency.

-Second, Engineers Canada is urging the government to continue to support equity, diversity, and inclusion (EDI) initiatives across Canada, including supports for employers to address discrimination, harassment, and improving EDI in the workplace for women, Indigenous, Black and other racialized people, LGBTQ2S+ persons, and persons with disabilities.
+Third, Engineers Canada is calling on the government to continue to support equity, diversity, and inclusion (EDI) initiatives across Canada, including supports for employers to address discrimination, harassment, and improving EDI in the workplace for women, Indigenous, Black and other racialized people, LGBTQ2S+ persons, and persons with disabilities.

-Third, the pre-budget submission calls on the government to provide funding to support Indigenous people’s access programs to post-secondary engineering education programs across Canada.
-While Indigenous people make up more than 4.9 per cent of the total Canadian population, Indigenous people account for only 0.6 per cent of engineering undergraduate enrolment.
-A new report commissioned by Engineers Canada estimates that Indigenous representation in the engineering profession is at only 0.73 per cent.
+Lastly, the pre-budget submission calls on the government to provide funding to support Indigenous people’s access programs to post-secondary engineering education programs across Canada.
+While Indigenous people make up more than 4.9 per cent of the total Canadian population, Indigenous people account for only 0.6 per cent of engineering undergraduate enrolment and an 0.73 per cent of the engineering profession.

 Although the federal government has outlined their commitment to support Indigenous people in STEM, it is important that the government provide sustainable funding for Indigenous learners, along with support programs that provide adequate tools for Indigenous students to succeed in the post-secondary environment.
 Doing so will not only sustain the economy and Canada’s innovation output, but it will also support the Truth and Reconciliation Commission’s Call to Action to eliminate educational and employment gaps between Indigenous and non-Indigenous Canadians.